bwajtr/vaadin-sso-kit-cidaas-demo/README.md

 ## Vaadin application setup

+First of all, clone this repository to your local computer.
+This repository contains a preconfigured Vaadin application, which already contains dependencies to SSO Kit and has also authentication set up.
+Please see top of this page for overview of how the demo application looks like and how it behaves.

 You must modify the application.properties and fill in the cidaas-specific values to the oauth2 configuration for this application to work.
 You can find all cidaas-specific values in the configuration of your cidaas instance (https://xxxxxxx-prod.cidaas.eu/admin-ui ) → go App Settings → find app which you created in previous steps → click on edit button -> "Client id" and "Client Secret" can be found there.
 Please modify the following properties in application.properties: